Protection from Violence

-- July 24, 2015: Supreme Judicial Court invites comments on proposed amendments to the Maine Rules of Professional Conduct regarding the sale of a law practice.
-Comments due by August 21, 2015.
+- August 25, 2015: Supreme Judicial Court invites comments on proposed amendment to the Maine Rules of Unified Criminal Procedure to enact a rule regarding restraint of juveniles.
+Comments due by September 25, 2015.

 - July 20, 2015: Maine Court Reissues Scam Warning.